ver1x0a/ver1x0a/README.md

 - 👋 Hi, I’m 7ext.
 - 👀 Interested in Info-Sponging.
-- 🌱 I’m currently learning; at a slow, hopefully stedy, pace.
+- 🌱 I’m currently learning; at a slow, hopefully steady, pace.
 - 📫 How to reach me ... how indeed.

 <!---